MrMeeb/cronicle-docker/README.md

 `config.json`, located in `/config/cronicle/conf/config.json`, is automatically generated on the first run of Cronicle in 'manager' mode.
 This file must be kept identical between the manager and any workers it controls.

 If you want to configure Cronicle before first run (e.g to use a different storage engine), download `config_sample.json` and adjust accordingly before placing in `/config/cronicle/conf/config.json`.
+Make sure to change the `secret`!

-:exclamation: NOTE: You must define the hostname of the container.
+:exclamation: You must define the hostname of the container.
 Cronicle expects the hostname to remain the same, so the randomly-generated container hostname can cause problems if it changes. :exclamation:

 ### Docker CLI
 ```